equinor/fmu-ensemble/docs/advancedusage.rst

    :header-rows: 1

 where PORV and VOLUME are sums over each zone, Z is the minimum (thus apex pr. zone) and PERMX is an arithmetic mean.
-In the language of `ecl2df
+In the language of `res2df
-<https://equinor.github.io/ecl2df/>`_ this could be done with a code like this:
+<https://equinor.github.io/res2df/>`_ this could be done with a code like this:

 .. code-block:: python

-   from ecl2df import grid, EclFiles
+   from res2df import grid, ResdataFiles

-   eclfiles = EclFiles('MYDATADECK.DATA')  # There is a file zones.lyr alongside this.
+   resdatafiles = ResdataFiles('MYDATADECK.DATA')  # There is a file zones.lyr alongside this.
-   grid_df = grid.df(eclfiles)  # Produce a dataframe with one row pr. cell
+   grid_df = grid.df(resdatafiles)  # Produce a dataframe with one row pr. cell
    my_aggregators = {'PORV': 'sum', 'VOLUME': 'sum', 'Z': 'min', 'PERMX': 'mean'}
    stats_df = grid_df.groupby("ZONE").agg(my_aggregators)
    print(stats_df)